mohamedallam13/gas-jobs-application-tracking/README.md

 ## Features

-* Fast data fetching and looking up
+* Aggregate all jobs data through forms
-* Different Criteria to look up entries
+* Create starter cover letter based on job title and industry of the company and other factors
-* Displays results in a table with dynamic columns that woould appear based on conditions
+* Bundles all documents in an email to send it out to hiring mamagers
-* Relies on a simple JSON file storage scheme that includes an index file
+* writes dates back to sheet for tracking
-* Switch between 2 databases
+* Saves generated documents in Doc and PDF formats in Google Drive